breadweb/extralife-helper/README.md

 //                                     // year.
 The count down/up timer is hidden.
 donationSounds = "cash.mp3,kids.mp3";  // Set this to your custom set of sounds, separated
 //                                     // by commas.
-Or set to "" to play no sounds. donationMessageVoice = "US-female";    // Set to US-female, UK-male, UK-female or set
+Or set to "" to play no sounds. donationMessageVoice = "US-female";    // Set to US-male, US-female, UK-male, UK-female,
+//                                     // FR-male, FR-female, ES-male, ES-female or set
 //                                     // to "" to not read messages with text-to-speech.
 testDonationSeconds = 0;               // Number of seconds to show a test donation after
 //                                     // the Helper loads.
-Set to 0 to disable. volume = 100;                          // The volume for all sound effects and text-to-speech.
+Set to 0 to disable. volume = 100;                          // The volume for all sound effects and text-to-speech. lang = "en-us";                        // Language to use for all text displayed in the
+//                                     // Helper.
+Supported options are en-us for
+//                                     // English (United States), fr-ca for French (Canada),
+//                                     // or es-419 for Spanish (Latin America)
 // ============================================================================================

 // If you would like additional things to happen when a new donation is